sotolucas/sotolucas/README.md

 </p>

 ## More info
-If you want more info about my certificates and courses, my work experience or education, please visit my [personal website](https://sotolucas.com.ar/).
+If you want more info about my certificates and courses, my work experience or education, or you want to get in touch with me, please visit my [personal website](https://sotolucas.com.ar/).